California Gas Water Heater Ban: What You Need to Know

 The shift from gas to electric water heating in the Bay Area is no longer a distant policy question.
 With the BAAQMD deadline 7 months away, Tri-Valley homeowners with aging gas water heaters have a narrow window to plan the transition on their own terms rather than under emergency conditions.

-We can assess your home’s electrical capacity, recommend the right heat pump water heater for your household size and available space, walk through every rebate currently available, and give you a fixed price that includes equipment, labor, permits, and all code-required upgrades.
-Contact Barnett Plumbing and Water Heaters or call (925) 294-0171 to schedule a free consultation.
+We can assess your home’s electrical capacity, recommend the right heat pump water heater for your household size and available space, review any applicable incentives for your location, and provide a fixed price that includes equipment, labor, permits, and all code-required upgrades.
+Contact Barnett Plumbing and Water Heaters or call (925) 344-3632 to schedule a free consultation.